eldaroid/CS193P-Stanford-iOS-lectures/Lecture 6 - Multitouch/Part 1 - Gestures.md

 # Lecture 6, Part 1: Gestures

+Gestures represented in IOS with the class UIRecognizer.
+It's a thing that recognizes a gesture from all those finger movements.
+The base this class is "abstract".

 There are two ways to get touches in iOS:
-1. Get notified of the raw touch events (don't do this one)
+1. One is you have to tell  view, please start recognizing pinches, taps.
+Get notified of the raw touch events (don't do this one)
-2. React to certain predefined touch events.
-This is the way to go!
+2. Then you provide a handler so that when it does recognize it calls some function.
+When a gesture starts to happen, a handler's gonna get called.
+React to certain predefined touch events.

 To get the gestures, we use the classes that inherit from an abstract base class called `UIGestureRecogniser`.
 There is one for each of the main gestures, e.g. `UIPanGestureRecognizer`.
 There are a [variety of common gesture that iOS supports](https://developer.apple.com/ios/human-interface-guidelines/user-interaction/gestures/)